-For each named object x in the module m (i.e. that belongs to thing), CLAIRE generates a C+++ reference m.x.
-As previously, special characters are translated, to avoid conflict with C++ reserved keywords.
-Moreover, a "" is added to the identifier generated for each class, thus, for example, class is represented as Kernel.class..
-To find out which identifier is generated, one may use the c_test method.
-This method is an on-line compiler that is intended to show what to expect. c_test(x:any) takes an instruction x and shows what type will be inferred and what code will be produced.
+For each named object x in the module m (i.e. that belongs to thing), CLAIRE generates a Go variable m.x.
+As previously, special characters are translated, to avoid conflict with Go reserved keywords.
+Moreover, a "Claire" prefix is added to the identifier generated for each class, thus, for example, class is represented as Kernel.ClaireClass..
+To find out which identifier is generated, one may use the g_test method.
+This method is an on-line compiler that is intended to show what to expect. g_test(x:any) takes an instruction x and shows what type will be inferred and what code will be produced.
 For instance, c_test(x:thing) will show which identifier will be generated.
 To use c_test with a complex instruction, one may use the ' (backquote) special character that prevents evaluation.
-For instance, one may try c_test('(for x in class show(x)))
+For instance, one may try g_test('(for x in class show(x)))

-Let us consider a small example that will show how to create a claire object from C++ or how to invoke a method.
+Let us consider a small example that will show how to create a claire object from Go or how to invoke a method.
 Suppose that we define :